Earliest Childhood Memories

-Most of my earliest childhood memories seem to be about a regular kid from an immigrant family.
-Yet there are some recurring themes that make these memories different.
-Early childhood memories are like a colourful tapestry rather than an ordered sequence.
+Most of my earliest childhood memories seem to be about a typical kid from an immigrant family.
+Yet there are some recurring themes that make them very different.
+Childhood memories are like a colourful tapestry rather than a neat ordered sequence.

 Here is a normal child behavior phenomenon: We make important decisions about life at the age of about 6.
 Naturally, at that young age, our life experience is limited.
-And yet we think we're pretty smart at that age.
+And yet we think we're pretty smart.
 It's similar to the way a teenager thinks they know everything.
 Pause your reading for a moment and reflect on your own conclusions about life around that age?
 What were the positive results of that conclusion?
 What were the negative results?
-There's always an upside and a downside.
+There are always upsides and a downsides.

 My mum mistakenly thought that, through her discipline, she was teaching me to be a good obedient child.
-But without realizing it, my mum taught me rebelliousness.
-And she taught me to keep secrets.
-Hey - that's what kept her alive - those two traits combined together - rebelliousness and secrets.
+But without realizing it, unintentionally, my mum taught me rebelliousness.
+And she taught me the art of keeping secrets.
+That's what kept her alive during the war - those two traits combined together - rebelliousness and secrets.

 Want to find out more about my own early life decisions?